 Braised short ribs, butternut squash-truffle roman semolina gnocchi, fontina cheese, hedgehog mushrooms

-Meanwhile, Ferraro’s new contemporary décor, featuring clean lines and soft cream walls with dark wood finishes, replaces its previous Old-World-inspired scheme that utilized elements such as overstuffed upholstery and heavy draperies in gold, orange and burgundy.
+Meanwhile, Ferraro’s new contemporary décor, featuring clean lines and soft cream walls with dark wood finishes, INSERT s its previous Old-World-inspired scheme that utilized elements such as overstuffed upholstery and heavy draperies in gold, orange and burgundy.
 Still visible are the ornate, Venetian-style glass chandeliers and lighting fixtures, which now appear more noticeable and striking among the simplified surroundings.
 Owners Gino and Rosalba Ferraro’s daughter, Designer Teresa Ferraro Marretti, consulted on the new design program for the restaurant.